 It was here where she heard Western Swing, Traditional Country and the music of Bob Wills and Ray Price for the first time.
 In 2006, she gave up her ranch job to focus on her first love, music, and began studying fiddle this time, with a focus on Western Swing, Traditional Country and Jazz.
 In February of 2007, she met and began studying fiddle with Bobby Flores at Bulverde Academy of Music.
 Just six months into her studies, she joined Bobby Flores’ Yellow Rose Band, as well as started teaching violin/ fiddle and music theory at Bulverde Academy of Music.

-Since that time, RJ has toured with Bobby's band throughout Texas, New Mexico, Louisiana and several other states in addition to performing overseas at the Festival Rendezvous du Country in France, the Northern Nashville Country Festival in Scotland and the 31st International Country Music Festival in Switzerland.
-She has performed for the last five seasons on RFDTv’s TruCountry show and also on the KENS 5 morning show live.
-RJ has also been privileged to play on all nine of Bobby Flores’ Western Swing Cruises.
+RJ toured with Bobby's band for 15 years throughout Texas, New Mexico, Louisiana and several other states in addition to performing overseas at the Festival Rendezvous du Country in France, the Northern Nashville Country Festival in Scotland and the 31st International Country Music Festival in Switzerland.
+She has performed for the last seven seasons on RFDTv’s TruCountry show and also on the KENS 5 morning show live.
+RJ was also privileged to play on all of Bobby Flores’ Western Swing Cruises.

 RJ has played for several other great artists and bands as well, including a performance with Ray Price in November of 2012 as a part of his string section.
 Truly a dream come true!
-Other notable artists she has performed with recently include Justin Trevino, George Chambers, the Drywater Band, the Bret Mullins Band, T Gozney Thornton, Kelly Spinks, Jimmie Bolado, Jim Raby Band, KR Wood and Gone To Texas, Nathan Colt Young, Allan Hendrickson and for Rick Orozco’s premiere and concert for his documentary film “This Is My Country”.
+Other notable artists she has performed with include Darrell McCall, Tony Booth, Justin Trevino, George Chambers, the Drywater Band, the Bret Mullins Band, T Gozney Thornton, KR Wood, and Nathan Colt Young, along with many others.
+She also performed at Rick Orozco’s premiere and concert for his documentary film “This Is My Country”.
 At this event, RJ backed such great artists as Joel Guzman, Flaco Jimenez, Sunny Sauceda, Michael Salgado, Gabe Garcia and Rick Orozco.

-The last few years have also seen the beginning of RJ’s recording and session career, including playing fiddle on Jim Chestnut’s album “Sipping Whiskey”.
-She also has released her first solo studio album, titled “Living My Dream”.
+The last few years have also seen the beginning of RJ’s recording and session career and she also has released her first solo studio album, titled “Living My Dream”.

-With all this going on, RJ still found time to study Studio Engineering with Damian Rodriguez at Bulverde Academy of Music and has become Engineer at B.A.M.
-Recording Studios, with several great sessions in her credits already.
+With all this going on, RJ still found time to study Studio Engineering with Damian Rodriguez at Bulverde Academy of Music and has become staff Engineer at B.A.M.
+Recording Studios, with many great sessions in her credits already.